rbergm/PostBOUND/docs/source/core/optimization.rst

     ordering or operator selection.
 During the plan parameterization stage, estimates for all potential intermediates should be generated.

     See the :ref:`Cookbook <cookbook-cardinality-estimation>` for a practical example.
+In short, by implementing your own cardinality estimator, you can use it both in a textbook pipeline as well as in a multi-stage pipeline.

 Integrated optimization pipeline
 ================================